 §551.3.
 Definitions.

 The following words and terms, when used in this chapter, have the following meanings, unless the context clearly indicates otherwise.
 Individual subchapters may have definitions that are specific to the subchapter.

+(1) Active treatment--A continuous program, which includes aggressive, consistent implementation of specialized and generic training, treatment, health services, and related services, that is directed toward:

+(A) acquisition of the behaviors necessary for the resident to function with as much self-determination and independence as possible; and

-(1) Actual harm--A negative outcome that compromises a resident's physical, mental, or emotional well-being.
+(B) prevention or deceleration of regression or loss of current optimal functional status.
+(2) Actual harm--A negative outcome that compromises a resident's physical, mental, or emotional well-being.

-(2) Addition--The addition of floor space to a facility.
+(3) Addition--The addition of floor space to a facility.